sweeneychris/TheiaSfM/docs/source/bibliography.rst

    *In Proceedings of the European Conference on Computer Vision (ECCV'10)*, September 2010.

 ..
+[Martinec2007] Martinec, D. and Pajdla, T. **Robust Rotation and Translation Estimation in Multiview Geometry**, *In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2010.

+..
 [MoulonICCV] Moulon, P. and Monasse, P. and Marlet, R. **Global Fusion of Relative Motions for Robust, Accurate and Scalable Structure from Motion** *International Conference on Computer Vision (ICCV)*, 2013.